Tatuzudo/Vextra/README.txt

 Easy Edit:
 Easy Edit is embeded into the modloader now, so make sure you have it on in the Mod Loader Extensions (it should tell you if you don't)
 Using the Mod In Game:
-This information is written out by hand while easyEdit was still becoming a thing.
+This information was written out by hand while easyEdit was still becoming a thing.
 Read this wiki for in-depth information, or this snippet for simple information https://github.com/itb-community/ITB-Easy-Edit/wiki/EasyEdit This mod utilizes Easy Edit (by Lemonymous) to get the Vek in game.
 There's three main tabs you'll want to use located with the Mod Content Menu.
 Enemy Lists Editor: